-Local Progress and its sister project Local Progress Action engage in strategic campaigns and issue working groups in order to win pivotal legislative victories at the local level, build state power, and to elevate important issues to the national stage.
-Our theory of change is rooted in a simple concept: we believe that local governments are the leading edge for progressive change in our country.
-By connecting efforts across cities we can accelerate policy progress and build a movement from the ground up to shift politics and policy at the state and federal level.
+Local Progress supports and connects these efforts, catalyzing and accelerating policy change at the local level while creating opportunities for collaboration across our cities.
+By working together, our members are winning change across local governments and impacting policy and governance outcomes at the state and national levels.
 Our strategic campaigns work seeks to achieve this by building connections between our cities and by building sophisticated “inside/outside” strategy that aligns the work of elected officials with community-based partners, progressive labor unions, policy advocates, and other progressive movement organizations.

-We seek to amplify the voices of some of the country’s strongest progressive political leaders and impacted communities as we fight back against the unjust and immoral impacts of state and federal policies that inflict harm on people of color, immigrant communities, and working people.
+We amplify the voices of some of the country’s strongest and boldest progressive political leaders and impacted communities as we fight back against the unjust and immoral impacts of state and federal policies that inflict harm on people of color, immigrant communities, and working people.
 Through this work, we engage members from all across the country, from cities large and small to rural communities.
 We know that there are progressives at the local level everywhere and our issue work unites their efforts.
-Our issues ebb and flow, but we are currently educating, connecting, accelerating, and amplifying our members’ work on Affordable Housing, Immigrant Rights, Police Reform, and Economic Justice.

 Immigrants, refugees, and our principle of welcoming new arrivals to the US face consistent attacks, both through a concerted effort to end our immigration system as we know it and through the deportation of millions of hard working people.
 Local Progress works with local elected officials to use the power of their offices to protect immigrant communities through limiting law enforcement and government collaboration with ICE, increasing access to universal representation, and promoting criminal justice reform to keep people out of the deportation pipeline.
 We are also committed to reducing the harmful impact of inland enforcement and raids, while fighting to pass a clean DREAM Act and defund the targeting and deportation of immigrants at the federal level.